 J.D.
 Ojeikere started capturing images of Nigerian culture in the 50's.
 For 35 years he has captured a record of the fabulously ornamental, almost sculptural hairstyles of African women, revealing them as an art form.
 Never digressing from his subject, he has provided us with a fascinating catalogue, a unique ethnographic body of work that must be considered a national treasure.

-There are many indigenous African photographers who have also made significant contributions to image-making in Africa, blending Western technology with African perspectives.
+There are many indigenous African photographers who have made significant contributions to image-making in Africa, blending Western technology with African perspectives and social commentary.

 Modisakeng Mohau... b 1986 in Soweto, Johannesburg